BedrockHubIO/BedrockConnect-Serverlist/readme.md

 | AkumaMC            | bedrock.akumamc.net     |           |         | https://pack.bedrockhub.io/akumamc
 | Cora               | cora.land               |           |         | https://pack.bedrockhub.io/cora

-# How do I get in the list easily?
+# What is the easiest way to add my server to the list?
 For this purpose we have provided a <strong>Serverpack.ZIP</strong> file.

 You maintain this on your server and provide a pull-request.